webclinic017/Stock_react_app_mohit/README.md

 ##  `docker exec react npm install -g sass`

-## Step3:  Stop the container using crtl + C and restart the docker-compose using `docker-compose up` only
+## Step3:  Stop the container using crtl + C and restart the docker-compose using `docker-compose up` command only